developmentseed/espa-surface-reflectance/lasrc/README.md

 ### Product Guide

 ## Release Notes
-1. Automatically build and install the auxiliary scripts with each build.
-2. Start using VIIRS auxiliary products on 10/1/2023.
-3. Add VIIRS JPSS-2 (NOAA-21) products as the primary source for the auxiliary for VIIRS.
-Then look for JPSS-1 (NOAA-20) followed by VNP04ANC (NPOESS).
-4. To be consistent with the Collection 2 MODIS water vapor scale factor, which was incorrect, keep the same incorrect scale factor when processing the VIIRS products.
+1. Fixed a multi-threading bug in the Landsat aerosol processing.
+2. Updated the Sentinel-2 print information for the use of the VIIRS default auxiliary starting date (to be consistent with Landsat messaging).
+3. Added print statements at the beginning of the main applications to indicate whether the code was built with multi-threading or not.